How to Make Charts and Graphs in Confluence

 - Punchcard

-Or create a stacked column chart to see the overall picture against multiple indicators, like this:
+Or create a stacked bar chart to see the metrics by agent in Q2:

 Or build a Gantt chart to track the workflow of a project: